roman-milk/roman-milk.github.io/rude-rebecca.md

+===

- ****** Rude Rebecca ****** bygeronimo_appleby© The lewd words and the look on Rebecca's flushed face were too much for David and he grunted as his first jets of come pumped into Rebecca.
+The lewd words and the look on Rebecca's flushed face were too much for David and he grunted as his first jets of come pumped into Rebecca.
 'Oh, fuck...' was all he could manage to say as the intense climax took control of his senses.

  'Yes!'
 Rebecca cried when she felt the pulses of David's cream inside her body.
 'I can feel it, yes, give it all to me.'